What are the different types of moving companies?

 How can I tell if my move is considered long-distance?

 Most movers define a long-distance move as one that exceeds 100 to 400 miles.
-If you’re crossing state lines, your mover should follow federal guidelines and have a valid USDOT registration.
+If you’re crossing state lines, confirm that your mover follows federal guidelines and has a valid USDOT registration.

 What are the advantages of hiring a full-service mover?